FREE Phone Screening

 A Non-Surgical Treatment for Fibroids

 Our number one patient-preferred treatment option is Uterine Fibroid Embolization (UFE).
-This is a state-of-the-art procedure is performed by trained physicians.
+This is a state-of-the-art procedure that requires no surgery, no incision, and no vaginal access.
 See why UFE is the right choice for you to become Fibroid Free and take your life back:

 UFE is Patient Preferred